Daffy Duck & Egghead: Plot

-Later, Egghead finally manages to capture Daffy by shooting a pair of gloves from his gun, knocking Daffy out and allowing Egghead to place him in a net.
-Just as Egghead celebrates, a duck from the mental ward (seemingly his reflective doppelgänger from the earlier scene) comes to claim Daffy.
+Egghead uses reeds that open like blinds to shoot Daffy, only for Daffy to use a demon mask to scare the bullets into returning to the shotgun.
+He finally manages to capture Daffy by shooting a pair of gloves from his gun, which knock Daffy out and allowing Egghead to place him in a net.
+Just as Egghead celebrates, a duck from the lunatic asylum, the same duck comes to claim Daffy.
 He thanks Egghead for helping to catch Daffy, and tells him that Daffy is 100 percent nuts.
-"Yeah?", Egghead asks.
-"Yeah!", answers the duck warden.
-At that moment, both he and Daffy beat Egghead up before woohoo-ing out into the distance.
-Egghead becomes fed up with the antics and decides to join them as the cartoon ends.
+Being the other duck from earlier, he and Daffy beat Egghead up before spinning into the distance.
+Humiliated, Egghead leaves the scene in the same manner.